ZichunYuan/OHI-OHackathon_Honda/README.md

 # OHI/O Hackathon_Honda
 This was the project accomplished in HackOHI/O 2020 within 48 hours and was for competing in the Honda challenge.

 We built a data-driven application using Android Studio that enables individual car owners to maximize the useful value of their mobility investment.
+It displays the change in monetary value of vehicles for the future five years.

 Firstly we built an interactive user interface to acquire the vehicle information from the user.